hariclerry/mediawiki/tests/playwright/Report.md

 - Refactor the existing test
 - Evaluate Playwright against Puppeteer
 ### Summary
-Statistics show that Playwright is a better alternative tools over WebdriverIO in terms of speed.
+Statistics show that Playwright is a better alternative tool over WebdriverIO in terms of speed.
 However, WebdriverIO seems to be a great tool given that it keeps evolving, new and modern features are being added to it and the community is still vibrant and supportive.
 As of the time of the evaluation, there are no plans to switch to a different test automation framework but this could change in the future.

 ### Acknowledgement